 Installation is straightforward and secure with the proper setup, making it a reliable and robust heating solution.

-Installation and Mounting Options: Floor Mount, No assembly required
+Installation and Mounting Options: Floor mount, pedestal design

 Heat Storm HS-6000-GC Heater, Gray, 7"D x 18"W x 13"H